aniketmondal1210/aniketmondal1210/README.md

 #### Hi there! 👋

-I'm Aniket Mondal, a CSE(AI/ML) student passionate about technology and coding.
-Currently, I'm pursuing my B.Tech at LPU.
+I'm Aniket Mondal passionate about technology and coding, a CSE(AI/ML) student pursuing my B.Tech at LPU and CSE(Data Science and Applications) student pursuing my B.S at IITM.

 #### 🌱 I'm Currently Learning:

-- C to learn basics of Coding.
+- C to learn basics of coding.
 - Python to enhance my coding proficiency.
 - Also learning C++.